sirnino/PropertyManager/README.md

 				<version>1.3.0</version>
 			</dependency>

-Be sure to set the following environmental variables in the project that includes the library:
+Be sure to set the following environmental variables in the project that includes the library.
-Be sure to launch it with the following environmental variables:
-* **env:** *test | prod*

 If you have a running instance of Etcd:
 * **etcd.active:** *true*